Daiwa Securities slashes price target on HUYA Inc. [HUYA] – find out why.

 It hopes to clean up further the online environment and crack down on the dissemination of illegal content involving wildlife through content review and innovation.

-It opened the trading session at $16.69, the shares rose to $17.19 and dropped to $16.59, the range by which the price of stock traded the whole day.
-The daily chart for HUYA points out that the company has recorded -16.04% loss over the past six months.
-However, it is still -18.44% lower than its most recent low trading price.
+The results of the trading session contributed to over 3265861 shares changing hands.
+Over the past one week, the price volatility of HUYA Inc. stands at 4.74% while the volatility over the past one month is 5.19%.

-If we look at the average trading volume of 3.25M shares, HUYA reached to a volume of 3099712 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for HUYA stock reached $3.89 billion, with 237.87 million shares outstanding and 81.90 million shares in the current float.
+Compared to the average trading volume of 3.28M shares, HUYA reached a trading volume of 3265861 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Daiwa Securities have made an estimate for HUYA Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on February 09, 2021.
 The new note on the price target was released on February 08, 2021, representing the official price target for HUYA Inc. stock.
 Previously, the target price had yet another raise from $21 to $22, while China Renaissance kept a Hold rating on HUYA stock.

-HUYA Inc. [HUYA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.47.
-With this latest performance, HUYA shares gained by 12.24% in over the last four-week period, additionally sinking by -16.04% over the last 6 months – not to mention a drop of -10.88% in the past year of trading.
+HUYA Inc. [HUYA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.49.
+With this latest performance, HUYA shares gained by 10.28% in over the last four-week period, additionally sinking by -22.71% over the last 6 months – not to mention a drop of -16.41% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and HUYA Inc. [HUYA] shares currently have an operating margin of +4.86 and a Gross Margin at +20.78.
 HUYA Inc.’s Net Margin is presently recorded at +8.10.